Morphisms of Berkovich curves and the different function: Combinatorial Riemann-Hurwitz formula

 \subsubsection{Classification}

-We classify special $\delta$-morphisms of metric genus graphs into the twelve types accordingly to the type of the underlying special $\delta$-morphism.
+We classify special $\delta$-morphisms of metric genus graphs into twelve types according to the type of the underlying special $\delta$-morphism.
 In fact, we will see that the exceptional cases cannot occur, so we are left with ten cases.
 In addition, we describe all possible metrics in these cases.

 \begin{theorem} (i) The ten non-exceptional cases are precisely the cases that can be lifted to special $\delta$-morphisms of metric graphs.